aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ### Learn More

   * For a worked example of deriving a property graph model from a set of use cases, see the [Property Graph Data Modelling](https://github.com/aws-samples/amazon-neptune-samples/tree/master/gremlin/property-graph-data-modelling) sample
-  * For guidance on converting a relational, key-value or document data model to a propery graph model, see [Converting Other Data Models to a Graph Model](./../../converting-to-graph)
+  * For guidance on converting a relational, key-value or document data model to a property graph model, see [Converting Other Data Models to a Graph Model](./../../converting-to-graph)

 ## Building an Application Graph Data Model